Emma Watson Could Have Starred In ‘La La Land’ And ‘Cinderella’

 In her recent interview with Total Film Magazine, Emma Watson finally broke her silence on why she decided to pass on the role of Cinderella almost four years ago.
 Watson says she didn’t know Disney was planning to make the live-action adaptation of Beauty and the Beast at the time she passed on the role of Cinderella in 2013.

-But when she was offered the opportunity to play Belle in the upcoming Disney live-action film, Emma Watson knew it right away: that’s her character.
+But when she was offered the opportunity to play Belle in the upcoming Disney live-action film, Emma Watson knew right away that was her character.
 The Harry Potter actress explained that Belle resonated with her “much more” than Cinderella did.

 “She remains curious, compassionate and open-minded.
 And that’s the kind of woman I would want to embody as a role model, given the choice.”